doitsujin/dxbc-spirv/ir/ir.md

 - A scalar or vector containing the size of the queried mip level, in pixels
 - The array layer count, which will always be 1 for non-layered images

-The `ImageLoad`, `ImageSample` and `ImageGather` instructions may return a sparse feedback struct.
+The `ImageLoad`, `ImageSample` and `ImageGather` instructions return a sparse feedback struct if the `SparseFeedback` flag is set on the instruction.

-For `ImageLoad` and `ImageSample`, the returned texel type is the same type that the image was declared with.
-This can be a scalar or vector.
-For `ImageGather`, the texel type is always a `vec4` of the same component type as the image declaration.
+For `ImageLoad`, `ImageSample` without depth comparison, and `ImageGather`, the returned texel type is a `vec4` of the scalar type declared for the resource.
+For `ImageSample` with depth comparison, the return type is scalar.

 For `ImageLoad`, `ImageSample` and `ImageGather`, all operands after `%coord` may be `null`.
 The `component` operand for `ImageGather` is a literal and will thus never be `null`.